 Breast biopsy

-"The Clinic has a new state-of-the-art digital mammograph that performs a three-dimensional study of the breast, allowing for greater diagnostic accuracy".
+"The Clinic has a state-of-the-art digital mammograph that performs a three-dimensional study of the breast, allowing for greater diagnostic accuracy".

 DR. LUIS PINA INSAUSTI